Updated: 11 November 2020

 In addition to the core hours there are approximately 4-6 hours per week of tutorials and small group sessions, these will be arranged to meet your time zone.
 So, for example, those of you coming from Asia (which is ahead of the UK), it might be in advance of your core learning at 3-4pm (8am UK time).

-No. It is likely some of your study will be online due to restrictions on being able to open our campuses at this time.
+No. It is likely some of your study will be online due to restrictions on being able to fully open our campuses at this time, and social distancing requirements.
 As outlined in the previous question, we are providing an extensive online course option which is designed to mirror your experience in the classroom as closely as possible, including live lectures and access to all the same support services you would normally receive.

 Yes.
 Our standard deposit refund policy which can be found on the Terms and Conditions of your Offer continues to apply and we will of course refund your deposit in those scenarios.

 In addition, if you are adversely affected by Covid-19, which impacts your ability to meet the conditions of your offer or your entry to the UK due to travel restrictions, we will also refund your deposit and discuss possible deferral options with you.

 UKCISA has a range of information and advice for International Applicants and Students, including a COVID-19 FAQ section which is regularly updated